 : uses the decimal

-data type, with a precision of four and a scale of one, meaning values in this column can have four digits, and two digits to the right of the decimal point.
+data type, with a precision of four and a scale of two, meaning values in this column can have four digits, and two digits to the right of the decimal point.
 This column represents the ticket cost for the specific movie showing.Create a table named movie_theater

 that contains each of these columns by running the following CREATE TABLE